blerp-836/CS6999-NataliaTheodora/backend/README.md

 To modify the backup settings or implement additional backup strategies, you can update the Aurora PostgreSQL cluster configuration in the `aurora-postgres.yaml` template.
 For example, you might want to adjust the backup retention period or enable cross-region backups for enhanced disaster recovery capabilities.

 Remember to regularly test your backup and recovery procedures to ensure they meet your Recovery Time Objective (RTO) and Recovery Point Objective (RPO) requirements.

+## Restore to Point in Time

+Point-in-time recovery (PITR) allows you to restore your Aurora PostgreSQL database cluster to any specific point in time within your backup retention period.
+This feature is particularly useful for recovering from accidental writes, deletes, or other unintended data modifications.

+To perform a point-in-time recovery:
+1. The system automatically maintains continuous backups of your database cluster.
+2. You can restore to any point within the backup retention period (default 7 days).
+3. The restore operation creates a new database cluster with the data as it existed at the specified time.

+For detailed instructions on performing point-in-time recovery for Aurora PostgreSQL V2, see the [AWS Documentation on Restoring a DB Cluster to a Specified Time](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-pitr.html).

+## Removal/Cleanup

+Upon deleting the stack, CloudFormation fails to remove one resource (despite an explicit deletion policy).
+If you wish to re-create the stack with the exact same name/parameters, you will need to remove the CloudWatch logs group that CloudFormation failed to remove.
+   * open the CloudWatch logs console
+   * select 'Log groups' in the left nav
+   * remove the log group named `/infra/<env>-ai-aloe-vpc/flowlogs`
+     * substitute `<env>` for the name of your environment